LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 Follow these steps to start ingesting data from a new endpoint available from the API.

 ## Test the endpoint
-You can use this notebook on your local install to check that the endpoint is returning what you expect.
+You can use a Jupyter notebook on your local install to check that the endpoint is returning what you expect.
+It is hard to test with Postman because of the time-dependent token that the Tascomi API is using for authentication.

 ## Create and check out a new branch in the repository
 All the changes below should be commited to this branch first.